Programs and events at the Climbing Wall

 Our introduction to belaying is a two hour class that introduces the fundamental belay skills required to independently use the rock wall.
 This course is required for all climbers regardless of prior climbing experience or knowledge who wish to belay and top rope independently at the wall.
 The one time fee for the class is $10 for students.
 Pre-Registration for the belay class is required.

 After the completion of the Introduction to Belaying class, participant, are required to take and pass our belay test in order to become certified to belay independently at the wall.
-Class participants must wait at least 24 hours after the Intro class to take the test.
+Class participants must wait at least 24 hours after the Intro class to take the test, or upon further practice with instructors.

 The belay test will assess the climber's ability to independently put on a climbing harness, tie a figure-eight follow-through knot, demonstrate proper and efficient belay technique and be able to answer rock wall specific questions.
 Testing is FREE.

-Belay certifications last six months.
-After six months your skills will be re-tested.
+Belay certifications last one semester.
+After one semester your skills will be re-tested.

 Do you think you can climb the height of a mile (5280ft)?
 Every fall semester we challenge you to climb the distance of a mile, 99 times to the top of our wall.
-This semester-long challenge, which lasts from Sept.
-7 to Dec.
-1 this fall, is an annual and very popular event.
+This semester-long challenge is an annual and very popular event.

 If you climb the height of a mile you will receive the coveted "Mile High Club Member" T-shirt.
-The challenge begins with our Sept.
-7 kick-off party and concludes with our results party.
+The challenge begins in September and concludes with our results party.
 The fee for the challenge is $8.
 Tracking sheet provided.

 This twenty-hour course will address the basic skills necessary to manage an instructional program at a climbing facility and will address the following general topic areas: